 But why it was there?
 Anyway, simplicity sounded better and because this was our only remaining clue, I googled for it.

 Vary: header in other cases.
 Maybe we had the same problem.

-Anyway we did not need these headers for our images.
-They could not be compressed any more.
+Anyway, we did not need these headers for our images.
+They could not be compressed anyway.